DanieleGhezzi25/AdvancedStatistics/README.md

 - **Probabilistic Forecasting**: Computation of 95% credible intervals for the mean structural trend and posterior predictive intervals for future observations.

 ## Assignments
-The Assignment directory contains a collection of graded coursework focusing on core statistical techniques, including Bayesian inference, MCMC methods, and Bayesian regression.
+The Assignments directory contains a collection of graded coursework focusing on core statistical techniques, including Bayesian inference, MCMC methods, and Bayesian regression.